 • This automatically captures all Entra-joined, Intune-managed devices

-Do not assign this policy to hybrid-joined devices unless you have confirmed there is no legacy LAPS agent present.
+Do not assign this policy to hybrid-joined devices unless you have confirmed there is no legacy LAPS agent present and your Intune version supports hybrid LAPS with Entra ID backup.

 Step 4: Verify and Test